m417z/ntdoc/descriptions/civerifyhashincatalog.md

  - `TimeStampPolicyInfo` - an optional pointer to a `MINCRYPT_POLICY_INFO` structure that receives information about the timestamping authority, with the same ownership and release rules as `PolicyInfo`.

 # Remarks
 This function is exported from `ci.dll`.
+The [pedigest](https://github.com/mihaly044/pedigest) project demonstrates using it as a fallback when a PE image does not carry an embedded signature that `CiCheckSignedFile` can verify.

 Prior to build 6.1.7601.18519, the function had a legacy prototype that only accepted SHA-1 hashes and did not take explicit size and algorithm parameters.